HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/tear_gas_crate.md

 - The Tear Gas released after Tear Gas Crates are broken can be used as a substitute for a Smoke Grenade.
   - However, it is advised to just use Smoke Grenades since Tear Gas depletes adrenaline.

-# Trivia
-- The Tear Gas Crate was designed by Just Alto and 1092384.

 # History
 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)
   - Added